wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

 #### Step 1.4.3: Publish the service endpoint as a REST API

-To publish the REST endpoint and make it available for web application to consume, follow the steps given below:
+To publish the REST endpoint and make it available for web applications to consume, follow the steps given below:

-1. In the **Manage** view, click **Lifecycle**.
+1. In the left navigation menu, click **Manage** and then click **Lifecycle**.
-2. Click **Publish** to publish the REST API to the Developer Portal.
-External applications can subscribe to the API via the Developer Portal.
+2. In the **Lifecycle Management** pane, click **Publish**.
+This publishes the REST API to the Developer Portal so that external applications can subscribe to the API.
-3. To access the Developer Portal, click **Go to DevPortal**.
+3. To open the REST API in the Developer Portal via the **Lifecycle Management** pane, click **Go to DevPortal**.

     The **Reading List Service** REST API opens in the Developer Portal.